 The people of the town are peace-loving and simple folks who treat visitors with love and affection.
 The town is a very safe tourist destination and hardly any crime is reported.
 Even petty matters are solved by the quarreling parties themselves without going to the authorities and without getting violent.

 The town also has plantation fields of cloves and cardamom, thanks to the British who settled in the area during pre-independence times.
 Many descendants of the British still own some of the plantations.
 The fragrance of cardamoms hit you as soon as you enter the plantation area.

 Because of its interesting location, Nagercoil has the perfect amalgamation of the cultures of western and eastern coasts.
 In fact, the town is also the intersection point of the eastern and western railways.
 One line is through Kerala and lies on the Konkon route.
 The other line is through Tamil Nadu and lies on Thirunelveli route.

-The town is easily accessible via road, and by trains since it has a good network of well-maintained roads along with two railway stations that receive many major trains from neighboring cities and states.
+The town is easily accessible via road, and by trains, since it has a good network of well-maintained roads along with two railway stations that receive many major trains from neighbouring cities and states.

 The town experiences very hot summers and cool winters because of its location.
-Traveling to Nagercoil should be avoided during summer months because the hot sun can cause serious health issues including dehydration.
+Travelling to Nagercoil should be avoided during summer months because the hot sun can cause serious health issues, including dehydration.